hitesh-olx/nd0821-c3-starter-code/model_card.md

 # Model Card

-For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details

-The model is a Random Forest classifier with default hyperparameters using the Sklearn library.
+The model is XGBOOST classifier

-## Intended Use
+## What this predicts

-Predict whether income exceeds $50K/yr based on census data.
+Based on Census data like Age, Occupation, education this predicts whether income exceeds $50K/yr based on census data.

 ## Training Data

-The training [dataset](https://archive.ics.uci.edu/ml/datasets/census+income) cointains information from the 1994 Census database.
+We have used the training data (https://archive.ics.uci.edu/ml/datasets/census+income)

-## Evaluation Data
+## Validation Data

-After preprocessing the data, the data set has 30162 rows and 15 attributes.
-A 80-20 split was used to break this into a train and test set.
+We have used 20% data for validation

-## Metrics
+## Accuracy Metrics

-The model was evaluated on the following metrics: Precision: 0.73.
-Recall: 0.65.
-Fbeta: 0.69.
+The model was evaluated on: Precision,Recall and Fbeta.

-## Ethical Considerations
+## Future improvements

-Given that the data contains attributes about sex, race and so on, special consideration should be given to how the model performs accros different groups.

-## Caveats and Recommendations

-To further improve the performance, hyperparameter optimization can be considered.
-Another helpful recommedation might be doing feature engineering.
+To further improve the performance, we can  optimize hyperparameter.
+Currenty my model seems to be overfit which we can optimize with more data.
+For now I have only considered a small set of data.